The Office of

 The Office of College, Career and Technical Education (CCTE) leads the District efforts to improve student achievement by integrating core academic subjects with relevant, challenging technical and occupational knowledge.
 CCTE programs prepare students for 21st century challenges and opportunities.
 To ensure a successful transition from the critical years of childhood to young adulthood, CCTE equips students with the skills needed to become responsible citizens, contributing members of society and gainfully employed.
 This is achieved through a collaborative process for continuous improvement guided by partnerships with the greater community.

 Overseen by CCTE, Personalized Smaller Learning Communities (PSLCs) and career academies offer personalized learning environments proven to increase attendance, test scores, graduation rates, and college acceptance.
 Project Based Learning (PBL) professional development series offers interdisciplinary instructional teams opportunities to develop common projects and curriculum.
-CCTE issued 4,093 work permits in 2010 to students meeting eligibility requirements.
+CCTE issues work permits to students meeting eligibility requirements.
 Work Experience Education (WEE) is provided through CCTE as are the 21st Century ASSETs Grants that provides for extended day learning opportunities for additional career explorations, credit recovery and enrichment activities to high school students.
 CCTE is a key partner in the planning, development and implementation of 22 capital facility improvement projects made possible through Proposition 1D grants and Proposition S and Z.

 The mission of CCTE is to prepare students for their future — college and career ready.